 Never use the camera flash built into a camera or phone, these are harsh bursts of lights.
 If anything use 3rd party flashes or use the night photo function on your phone.

-Pay Attention To Your Face, Take Care Of Your Face
+How To Make Your Face More Photogenic: Take Care Of Your Face

 Taking care of your face if paramount.
 Even if you go about having your photos edited, photoshopped or retouched (I don’t recommend this, I prefer to capture people organically as possible), having red marks or breakouts can cause people to feel uncertain about themselves and their appearance.